 Item Description File type The log file type as a path.

-Item Description Capacity drop-down list Select a value from 1 to 6 for the maximum size of the log file (units: MB).
+Capacity drop-down list Select a value from 1 to 6 for the maximum size of the log file (units: MB).
 If the log file exceeds the maximum size, the file will be switched to the next generation.
-Number of files drop-down list Specify the number of files that can be saved in a log file.
-The values specified here means all log files except the cur file.
-If the number of saved log files exceeds the specified of files, excess files are deleted starting from the oldest file You can select a value from 1 to 14.
+Number of files Specify the number of files that can be saved in a log file. drop-down list The values specified here means all log files except the current log file.
+If the number of saved log files exceeds the specified number of files, excess files are deleted starting from the oldest file.
+You can select a value from 1 to 14.